devopsacademyau/academy/classes/02class/exercises/c02-network08/README.md

 - What is the difference between inbound x outbound?
 - What is going to happen by default?
 Everything allowed or denied?
-- How would you block SSH connection comming from the network `172.16.200.0/24`?
+- How would you block SSH an incoming connection from a network `172.16.200.0/24`?
 - How would you block access from your network to an external network `180.200.50.0/24`?

 ## Submit a PR with the following files